aksommerville/egg2/README.md

 - [ ] Major pain points, discovered during [zennoniwa](https://github.com/aksommerville/zennoniwa)
 - - [x] `eggdev build` is evidently not using `.d` files.
 - - - Our demo here already explicitly deletes its `mid` and `out` before building.
-- - [ ] SongEditor: EnvUi is incomplete.
+- - [x] SongEditor: EnvUi is incomplete.
 Scroll, zoom, sustain...
 - - [ ] SongEditor: PostUi is broken.
 Stage ID doesn't populate properly.
 - - [x] SidebarUi: Highlight open resource.
 This is more annoying than it sounds.
 - - [x] POI icons for sprite and custom overrides.
 - - [x] New blank sound should open in SongEditor (currently able to, but you have to select it manually)
 - - [ ] PostModal fields per stage type.
+- [ ] Programmatic access to a song eg for ocarinas or sustained notes.
+API change.
 - [ ] Editor.
 - - [ ] Standard actions... what's needed?
 - - [ ] SongChannelsUi.onStore: Modal with SDK instruments